-Business Process Modeling System Architect provides extensive business process modeling through a variety of techniques, most notable of which are integrated support for Enterprise Business Modeling and also the IDEF methodology.

-Activity Based Costing Mechanisms

-Business process modeling activity provides based costing mechanisms.
+Business Process Modeling Rational System Architect provides extensive business process modeling through a variety of techniques, most notable of which are integrated support for Enterprise Business Modeling and also the IDEF methodology.
+Activity Based Costing Mechanisms Business process modeling activity provides based costing mechanisms.
+Simulation Business process modeling diagrams provide links to an external simulation product - Witness.
+UML Modeling Rational System Architect provides object-oriented and component- based modeling using the Unified Modeling Language (UML).

-Simulation

-Business process modeling diagrams provide links to an external simulation product - Witness.

-UML Modeling

-System Architect provides object-oriented and component-based modeling using the Unified Modeling Language (UML).
 UML is the current, yet still evolving, standard for object-oriented analysis and design of systems.

-Code Generation

-Code generation is provided from object-oriented class diagrams, such as the UML Class diagram type.
-Code generation enables you to automatically translate a class diagram design to the following languages: C++, Java, Visual Basic, CORBA IDL, and JavaScript.

-Reverse Engineering of C++ or Java Existing code in C++ and/or Java can also be reverse engineered into System Architect, to automatically create a class diagram.

-Relational Data Modeling System Architect provides comprehensive data modeling that includes conceptual data modeling, logical data modeling that is provided through models and synchronized subject areas, and separate physical models.

-Schema Generation The System Architect Schema Generator creates data definition language (DDL) statements for a wide variety of SQL and non-SQL DBMS products, or links directly to an existing database through ODBC drivers.
+Relational Data Modeling Rational System Architect provides comprehensive data modeling that includes conceptual data modeling, logical data modeling that is provided through models and synchronized subject areas, and separate physical models.
+Schema Generation The Rational System Architect Schema Generator creates data definition language (DDL) statements for a wide variety of SQL and non-SQL DBMS products, or links directly to an existing database through ODBC drivers.
 It also creates data definitions for inclusion into COBOL and C language programs.
 Schema is generated from a Physical Data Model.
 The DB Schema Generator menu is under the Tools menu and is only listed as an option when a Physical Data Model diagram is in the active window.

-DB Reverse Engineering

-The System Architect DB Reverse Engineer reverse engineers from a wide variety of SQL schema and databases into existing or new System Architect encyclopedias, providing a relatively easy way to upgrade legacy systems.
+DB Reverse Engineering The Rational System Architect DB Reverse Engineer reverse engineers from a wide variety of SQL schema and databases into existing or new Rational System Architect encyclopedias, providing a relatively easy way to upgrade legacy systems.
 Output from RDE includes dictionary definitions and physical data models.
 It also creates diagrams from Windows-based .DLG and .MNU files.
 The DB Reverse Engineer command is under the Tools menu.

+DB SynchronizeTM is a Rational System Architect tool that helps data modelers effectively manage physical models and database SynchronizeTM schema.
+Using DB SynchronizeTM, you can compare and selectively synchronize a physical data model with a DBMS schema.
+The DBMS's supported at the time this manual was published include SQL Server, Teradata, DB2/UDB and Oracle.
+You can also compare and synchronize two physical data models, or two databases.
+The DB Synchronize command is under the Tools menu.
+Rational System Architect provides a rich set of diagrams to Structured support traditional structured analysis and design techniques.
+Analysis and Supported methodologies include Gane & Sarson, Design Yourdon/DeMarco, Ward & Mellor, SSADM, and Information

-DB SynchronizeTM
+DB